jfrazx/KwirK/README.md

 KwirK aims to be a sophisticated, multi-network, multi-protocol utility bot that can act as a bridge between popular services.

+-- THIS PACKAGE IS CONSIDERED ALPHA QUALITY --
+-- PLEASE OPEN ISSUES TO REPORT BUGS --

 ## Goals

 - support multiple chat protocols